 Forged steel rods are good for well over 1,000 horsepower, and the 150+ pound crankshaft is equally as capable.
 The International DT466 head is very secure with all variants using 6 bolts per cylinder.
 Finally, the wet sleeve iron cylinder liners allow for great strength and easy servicing.

-It’s impossible to cover every single change with the International Harvester and Navistar International DT466 engine.
-It began production in 1971 and ran all the way through 2015.
+The engine began production in 1971 and ran all the way through 2015.
 Over 40 years in production.
 Of course, that means a lot of updates over the years to improve fuel economy, emissions, and performance.
 Here are some of the major changes and updates:

 - 1977 – DT466B.
 Piston ring and minor internal updates.
 Compression increase to 16.3:1